 There are people who will always criticize everything you do.
 The car you drive and the car you don’t drive.
 The people you date and the people you don’t date.
 The job you do and the job you don’t do.
 The clothes you wear and the clothes you don’t wear.
 The tribe you come from and the tribe you don’t come from.

 Sure enough, there are people who will criticize your skin color, height, accent, the shape of your teeth, your parents, your church, your country, and the list goes on and on.
 So, get over yourself, and simply live your life.
-You only live once – so make it count to you and your loved ones.
-Forget the backbiters.
-Forget the haters.
-Do you baby.”
+You only live once – so make it count to you and your loved ones, and more importantly to God, your Creator.”

-And then without warning, she turned into Mrs. Martin Luther King aka Preacher.
+And then without warning, she turned into the female African version of Martin Luther King: